MuraliKrishna1411/Web-scrapping-on-Selenium/README.md

 Step 6  Created loop for segregating data into different variables

-Step 5  Created a data frame and store it into CSV file
+Step 5  Created a data frame and stored into CSV file

 Understand the code and you can extract any data from any website, using this data we can extract from amazon, filpkart  etc